tdj28/blog/content/en/blog/post/computer_science/algorithms/prefix-trees/index.md

 ```
 {{% /tab %}}
 {{% /tabs %}}

+{{< alert title="ORAM Isn't Free" color="warning" >}}
+While Path ORAM solves the access-pattern leakage, it introduces staggering systems overhead.
+The `position_map` itself requires $O(N)$ memory; to prevent storing *that* in plaintext, it must be recursively stored in smaller ORAM trees.
+Furthermore, data confidentiality is not enough—the client must apply Authenticated Encryption (AEAD/MACs) to every block to prevent the server from silently corrupting or replaying nodes.
+Finally, the $O(Z \log N)$ bandwidth amplification introduces massive latency round-trips for every single Trie hop.
+{{< /alert >}}

 By integrating ORAM directly into the Trie's pointer chasing, we securely decouple *what* we are querying from *how* the memory is accessed, proving that prefix structures can be adapted even for zero-trust environments.